-3.11.1.7 QZSS
+3.12.1.7 QZSS

 The structure of the data delivered by QZSS L1C/A signals is effectively identical to that of GPS (L1C/A).
+Similarly the structure of the data delivered by the QZSS L2C signal is effectively identical to that of GPS (L2C).
 Similarly the structure of the data delivered by the QZSS L2C and L5 signals are effectively identical to that of GPS L2C and L5 respectively.

-3.11.1.8 Summary
+3.12.1.8 Summary